pokpitch/eks-terraform/README.md

 In this article, we've shown you how to create an EKS cluster and deploy Nginx using Terraform.
 This automation simplifies the management of your Kubernetes infrastructure and applications.
 With Terraform, you can easily scale and update your EKS cluster and applications as your needs evolve.

-By following these steps, you'll have a fully operational EKS cluster running Nginx.
-You can extend this setup to deploy more complex applications and integrate it into your CI/CD pipelines for continuous deployment.

-Remember to regularly update your infrastructure code to stay in sync with your evolving requirements and take advantage of Terraform's version control and collaboration features.

-Happy Terraforming and Kubernetes orchestrating!